 A Guide to Ischia – Hotels & Ferries

 I first heard about Ischia from my grandmother in the middle of the 1990s.
-She had traveled to the island with several of her girlfriends and spoke enthusiastically about this gorgeous Italian island in the Gulf of Naples.
+She had travelled to the island with several girlfriends and spoke enthusiastically about this gorgeous Italian island in the Gulf of Naples.
 As a small child, her stories of Ischia made a huge impression on me, and I resolved to visit it one day.
-I had to wait 30 years, but hey, better late then never, right?
+I had to wait 30 years, but hey, better late than never, right?

 Well, the hype about Ischia is real.
 Ischia reminds me of when I first visited Positano in 2006 (long before Instagram & TikTok made it almost unbearable to visit), full of charm, gorgeous restaurants, stunning views, and baskets of enormous lemons.
 Least we forget the magical thermal waters that draw visitors to Ischia.

 Ischia is like stepping back into the past.
-Wander the streets of Ischia Ponte, browsing boutique stores, enjoying a gorgeous gelato, or head to the port, enjoy a cocktail and watch the ferries come in.
+Wander the streets of Ischia Ponte, browsing boutique stores, enjoying a delicious gelato, or head to the port, enjoy a cocktail and watch the ferries come in.
 Explore the island by bus, car, or scooter and fall in love with one of the prettiest places that will capture your heart and make the fondest of memories.
+Ischia made an enormous impression, and despite it taking almost 30 years to visit, it was well and truly worth the wait.

 Where to stay in Ischia